 Favicon in search results

-Why favicons matter
+Why favicons are important

 Despite their miniscule size, favicons are of great importance to the overall effect of your website's imagery, improving its user experience, branding and professionalism.